 If you’re in the market for a tractor, chances are you already know exactly what you’re going to use it for.
 But choosing the right tractor is more than just fulfilling one specific need on your property.
-As a long term investment, getting the most out of your equipment will mean choosing carefully based on some important criterion.
+As a long-term investment, getting the most out of your equipment will mean choosing carefully based on some important criteria.

 Consider today’s demands vs future needs